ro0gr/ember-cli-page-object/guides/components.md

 Scope is calculated when you access some compmonent attributes like `isVisible`, `click`, etc,.
 If few DOM nodes are matched an exception occurs.

+For more details on building a selector please take a look at [Query Options](./query-options) page.

 ## Attributes

 We can also define attributes on a component as follows: